hardcore-sushi/DroidFS/README.md

 </ul>

 # Limitations
 DroidFS works as a wrapper around modified versions of the original encrypted container implementations ([libgocryptfs](https://forge.chapril.org/hardcoresushi/libgocryptfs) and [libcryfs](https://forge.chapril.org/hardcoresushi/libcryfs)).
 These programs were designed to run on standard x86 Linux systems: they access the underlying file system with file paths and syscalls.
 However, on Android, you can't access files from other applications using file paths.
 Instead, one has to use the [ContentProvider](https://developer.android.com/guide/topics/providers/content-providers) API.
 Obviously, neither Gocryptfs nor CryFS support this API.
-As a result, DroidFS cannot open volumes provided by other applications (such as cloud storage clients), nor can it allow other applications to access encrypted volumes once opened.
+As a result, DroidFS cannot open volumes provided by other applications (such as cloud storage clients).
+If you want to synchronize your volumes on a cloud, the cloud application must synchronize the encrypted directory from disk.

 Due to Android's storage restrictions, encrypted volumes located on SD cards must be placed under `/Android/data/sushi.hardcore.droidfs/` if you want DroidFS to be able to modify them.